 Saint Thomas University student senator Charles McKinnon said in an interview Tuesday night that everything in the Deutsch report "points to the advantage of STU".
-He listed what he felt would be several advantages to STU's possible move to Saint John including having: its own gym and rink, - a new SUB, classrooms, - and in actuality its own university.
+He listed what he felt would be several advantages to STU's rink, - a new SUB, classrooms, - and in actuality its own university.
 He said perhaps STU could start science or medical degrees.
 Most students are in favour of the move, he said.
 Enrollment would go up, he predicted, and STU could offer the same degrees as St. Francis Xavier University in Antigonish, N.S. attracting more students from Saint John and also from the province in general.